Skip to content

 try:

-# Code block that might have issues
+# Code block that may have issues

 data = get_data()

-print(f'Obtained data is {data}')
+print(f'Obtained data: {data}')

 except Exception as e: